X marks the spot! This Dad devised a genius plan that could save your teen from a dangerous situation.

 Of course, that cycle continues as they grow up.
 Rather than counting 10 fingers and 10 toes, we wind up counting how many hours we lose sleep when they’re out with friends, having sleepovers or getting their driver’s license.
 Then we count again—the number of gray hairs that somehow multiply on our heads everyday.
 (I just stop counting them when I get to 10.)

 The teen years are a special time.
 They’re full of dually proud and heartbreaking moments, watching our little babies grow up, make decisions, use their voice.
 But they’re also a time when things are completely unknown.
-Our kids are making decisions that year after year, we have less influence in, and it’s inevitable that they’ll end up in a sticky situation from time to time.
+Our kids are making decisions that year after year, we have less influence in, and it’s inevitable that they’ll end up in a sticky or dangerous situation from time to time.

 Bert Fulks knows the feeling well.